JeannetteWBG/Code-poetry.Jeannette/readme.md

 To be reborn upon the spring

 Thus iron proves the worth
-Rust springing green from the earth
+Once rust, now green, emerges from the earth